-It’s likely you’ve seen a Tasty video or two in your time on social media, and the Tasty app for iOS and Android means you don’t have to travel back through your timeline to find that one recipe.
+You’ve likely seen a Tasty video or two in your time on social media, and the Tasty app for iOS and Android means you don’t have to travel back through your timeline to find that one recipe.
 Tasty provides great step-by-step instructions and keeps your phone’s screen awake while it does so.
 You’ll get the earliest access to the latest Tasty videos and it’s also a customizable app.
 Vegetarian?
 You can choose to hide all recipes involving meat.
 Filters allow you to search by gluten-free, vegan, low carb, and more.
 It will even send you personalized recommendations for your next meal based on the day of the week and major holidays.
 You can now also shop recipe ingredients via Walmart Grocery Pickup.
-For any recipe you’re prepping, tap add to bag and schedule an ingredient pickup or delivery through Walmart.
-You can also swap out ingredient brands, purchase pantry items, and adjust serving size for the right ingredient amount.
+For any recipe you’re prepping, tap Add to bag and schedule an ingredient pickup or delivery through Walmart.
+You can also swap out ingredient brands, purchase pantry items, and adjust the serving size for the right ingredient amount.

 Oh She Glows ($2)

 With more 350,000 recipes, BigOven makes cooking simple.
 With this cooking app, you’ll be inspired and organized in the kitchen and on the go.
 Some of the highlights include access to BigOven’s massive library of recipes, the ability to add snapshots of your recipes, and the option to make a grocery list in the app based on recipes you want to create.
 Simply type in three ingredients you have in your fridge and BigOven shows you what you can make with them.
 The app also adds a social feature, allowing you to check out what your friends, family, and favorite bloggers are making.
 Though you could always just learn how to cook ribs in the oven and call it a day.

 Food Network Kitchen (free)